Veppam: Plot

 The film starts with Revathy (Nithya Menen) forwarding towards the beach and walking into the ocean.
 The film is then set 18 years back in a slum in Chennai.
 Balaji's (Muthukumar) mother dies, and his father Jyothi (Sheimour Roosevelt), a drunkard, leaves him on the streets.
 Balaji works hard and ensures a decent living for his younger brother Karthik (Nani) with the help of Revathy's father.
 Karthik, who studies in an engineering college, spends all his time with his friend Vishnu (Karthik Kumar), who is also brought up in the locality.
 Revathy, who lives in the neighborhood, loves Karthik.
 Revathy, Karthik, and Vishnu are close friends.
-Vishnu also owns a mechanic shop but is not generating enough income.
-Vishnu's guardian pesters Vishnu to sell it and look for a decent job which generates enough income to ensure financial security for the foreseeable future, but Vishnu refuses as the shop is the only surviving memory of his late father.
+Vishnu also owns a mechanic shop, but it is not generating enough income.
+Vishnu's guardian pesters him to sell it and find a decent job that generates enough income to ensure financial security for the foreseeable future.
+Vishnu refuses as the shop is the only surviving memory of his late father.

 Jyothi takes to illegal ways and makes money working for drug peddler Ammaji (Jennifer).
-Balaji does not want Karthik to join with their father as he left them on the streets when the brothers were younger.
+Balaji does not want Karthik to join their father as he left them on the streets when the brothers were younger.
 Jyothi supplies call girls to men in that locality.
-Knowing that Vishnu is in love with Viji (Bindu Madhavi), a call girl in the locality, and also needs money as his shop is not earning enough, Jyothi decides to exploit him for his selfish gain of transaction of a drug.
-He gives him an assignment — to transport drugs to Pondicherry, promising to give him Viji if he completes the work.
+Knowing that Vishnu is in love with Viji (Bindu Madhavi), a call girl in the locality, and also needs money because his shop is not earning enough, Jyothi decides to exploit him for his selfish gain in the transaction of a drug.
+He gives him the assignment to transport drugs to Pondicherry, promising to give him Viji if he completes the work.
 Vishnu takes Karthik's help and leaves for Pondicherry.
 Viji hears that Jyothi is planning to sell the drug to Ammaji's official enemy and tries to save Vishnu through Jyothi's assistant.

 Meanwhile, Revathy's father survives a heart attack and is desperate to contact Karthik and Vishnu while in the hospital.
 Balaji finds Karthik in Jyothi's car and searches for him for a week.
 Meanwhile, Jyothi's assistant warns Vishnu about Jyothi's plan.
-Balaji finds Karthik in a bakery after a week and hits him.
-Karthik, in anger, leaves for Vishnu's house, giving a phone to Revathy and leaving the drug in his cupboard.
+After a week, Balaji finds Karthik in a bakery and hits him.
+An angry Karthik leaves for Vishnu's house, giving a phone to Revathy and leaving the drug in his cupboard.
 Vishnu searches for the drug in his bag in his house and fights with Karthik.
-Karthik gets hurt in his head from a chair and faints.
-Vishnu's guardian kills Vishnu as he wanted to sell the mechanic shop which Vishnu owned.
+Karthik gets hurt in the head from a chair and faints.
+Vishnu's guardian kills Vishnu as the former wanted to sell Vishnu's mechanic shop.
 Viji dies in the depression of Vishnu's death.
 The police arrest Karthik, thinking that he would have killed Vishnu.